This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Chain Surveying”.

-Explanation: The line joining main survey station is called the main survey line.
+Explanation: The line joining the main survey station is called the main survey line.
 The biggest of the main survey line is the base line, and other features are plotted with respect to this line.

 7. Chain surveying uses the principle of:

-Explanation: Chain surveying is suitable for survey of small areas.
+Explanation: Chain surveying is suitable for a survey of small areas.
 The area is divided into well- conditioned triangles and triangulation is the principle used.